 Everyone is encouraged to utilize their spiritual gifts and serve God in many capacities in the church, whether in the office, teaching children, worship team, or many other areas.
 There are several specific areas of service:

-Take Them A Meal (Food Chain)
+Take Them A Meal Food Ministry

-Scheduling will be set up on the Internet through Takethemameal.com and volunteers are advised of the specific needs and sign up accordingly.
+Scheduling will be set up on the internet through TakeThemAMeal.com.
+Volunteers are advised of the specific needs and sign up accordingly.
 Three meals per week for two weeks are provided, but additional meals can be requested.
-Coordinators are Lynn Robinson and Terry Robinson.